syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ## Column formatting

-Column formatting serves as a powerful feature in Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid, enabling customization of data display in grid columns.
+Column formatting serves as a powerful feature in Angular Data Grid, enabling customization of data display in grid columns.
 Different formatting options can be applied to columns to meet specific needs, including number formatting with defined patterns, date formatting according to particular locales, and the use of templates for column values.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}